Vilnius - Things to Do in Vilnius

 Travel Tips

 Transportation: Purchase a Vilnius City Card for unlimited public transport plus museum discounts.
-The compact Old Town is best explored on foot, while buses and trolleys efficiently connect outer districts.
-Bolt ride-sharing is widely available and affordable.
+The compact Old Town is best explored on foot—most attractions are within 15 minutes' walk.
+Bolt taxis are reliable and affordable for longer distances.

 When to Visit